akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

    :alt: image of dashboard
    :align: center

-   Preview button from the survey screen
+   The Preview button from the survey screen.

  .. figure:: img/2-surveys_preview_surveygroup.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Preview button from the survey group screen
+   The Preview button from the survey group screen.

 The survey preview shows you the survey as it currently stands.
 It will show you all of the questions in the survey, but if you begin to fill it out and there are dependent questions, the survey display will adapt to the responses.
 Any responses filled in the preview screen will be discarded when you close the preview window.